brando90/ultimate-utils/README.md

 ## Installing Ultimate-utils

+> WARNING: YOU HAVE TO INSTALL PYTORCH ON YOUR OWN (WITH CUDA IF YOU NEED A GPU)

 ## Standard pip install [Recommended]

 If you are going to use a gpu the do this first before continuing